efe/blog/_posts/2024-04-20-turkish-language-browsers-and-punycode.md

 These are all different domain names, which could lead to a problem known as an [IDN Homograph Attack](https://en.wikipedia.org/wiki/IDN_homograph_attack).

 As a smart and well-thought solution, Firefox and other modern browsers implemented [an algorithm for Internationalized domain name display](https://wiki.mozilla.org/IDN_Display_Algorithm#Algorithm) which finds sweet spot between security and user experience.
+Therefore, There is no need to afraid about it.

 Additionally, It is possible to show all non-ASCII characters as Punycode in Firefox.
 Just set `IDN_show_punycode` as `true` in `about:config`.